 3. Next take each strip and cut it crosswise without cutting completely through, or you will end up with squares.
 You want to have strips with cuts that open up but are held together by the thick pork fat skin.

-4. Rub the baking soda over all the pork strips.
+4. Rub the baking soda and salt over all the pork strips.

 5. Place in a medium, heavy pan with just enough water to cover them.
 Cook over medium heat until all of the water evaporates.
 Watch that it doesn’t burn.